-A detailed Action Plan of sub steps will set out how we will implement the steps to achieve our objectives.
-These Action Plans will be developed iteratively drawing on a menu of steps identified via engagement.
+A detailed Action Plan will set out how we will implement the steps to achieve our objectives.
+These annually reviewed Action Plans will be developed iteratively drawing on a menu of steps identified via engagement and our driver diagrams.
 All actions will be assessed against criteria based on lessons learnt and/or engagement evaluation tools.